1. Home

 By pre-production testing component elements of assemblies, manufacturers make it much easier.

-Automated equipment is testing a PCBa
+Automated equipment is testing a PCBa.

-Automated PCB tester equipment
+Automated PCB tester equipment.

 How to use other functional testing methods to check circuit board components